To Have or Have Not

 ;

 Likely not.
 They'll have duplicate rows for each state.
-To get the reduced set, the user will need to first define a CTE.
+To get the reduced set, the user would need to first define a CTE.

 age,